-From battlefields to castles, Canada is home to a lot of historical points of interest, with many of them reportedly haunted with many Canadian ghost stories to be told.
-Here’s a rundown of the 17 most haunted places Canada has to offer.
+From battlefields to castles, Canada is home to many historical points of interest, with many of them reportedly haunted with many Canadian ghost stories to be told.
+Here’s a rundown of the 17 most haunted places in Canada!

-Originally built back in 1853, the St. Francis Xavier University merged with Mount St. Bernard College (a local Catholic school for girls) in 1894.
-It was one of the nuns working at Mount St. Bernard who legend has it, fell in love and had an affair with a priest of St. Francis Xavier.
-As her religion forbid this kind of thing, she was extremely ashamed.
-Not being able to live with the guilt it’s reported she leaped to her death from a balcony in Gilmora Hall.
+Originally built back in 1853, St. Francis Xavier University merged with Mount St. Bernard College (a local Catholic school for girls) in 1894.
+One of the nuns working at Mount St. Bernard, who legend has it, fell in love and had an affair with a priest of St. Francis Xavier.
+As her religion forbid this kind of thing, she was humiliated.
+Not being able to live with the guilt, it’s reported she leaped to her death from a balcony in Gilmora Hall.
 Staff and students now refer to her as the Blue Nun.
 It’s believed she haunts the halls and residences of the Campus, turning on taps, knocking on doors, knocking over books, and on occasion, she has been known to appear!

-The site of one of Alberta’s very first fur trade posts, Dunvegan Provincial Park is believed to be home to many a paranormal goings on.
-One of the most common reports is the ghost of a woman, who is believed to have frozen to death one fateful night whilst out searching for her husband during an unrelenting snow storm.
-Many eye witness accounts report the sighting of a lantern seen flickering in the distance, right where the body of the woman was found.
+The site of one of Alberta’s very first fur trade posts, Dunvegan Provincial Park, is believed to be home to many paranormal goings-on.
+One of the most common reports is the ghost of a woman, who is believed to have frozen to death one fateful night whilst out searching for her husband during an unrelenting snowstorm.
+Many eye witness accounts report the sighting of a lantern seen flickering in the distance, right where the woman’s body was found.

 There is a common sighting of a priest who’s seen sitting at a desk in the rectory.
 He’s also been seen by passers-by standing up looking out of a window.
 A common claim at the park is the feeling of being watched throughout, in particular around the Dunvegan bridge, where the ghost of a woman dressed in a long white hooded cloak and bare feet has been witnessed.
 Her figure has also been spotted around the mists coming in from the river.

-Situated on the lower locks of the Rideau Canal on the Ottawa River, the museum was originally built way back in 1827 by the British military as means of storing coins and supplies.
+Situated on the Rideau Canal’s lower locks on the Ottawa River, the museum was originally built way back in 1827 by the British military to store coins and supplies.
 It wasn’t until the 1950s when it was converted to what is now Ottawa’s premier museum, gallery, and historic site.

 One particular report stands out from one of the volunteers at the museum.
-He believed the ghost of McNab was the most prominent male spirit, though this theory was tested one particular night when the power to his computer went off by itself.
-When it rebooted he witnessed the words “Lt. -Col. John By,” written repeatedly all over his screen!
+He believed that McNab’s ghost was the most prominent male spirit, though this theory was tested one particular night when his computer’s power went off by itself.
+When it rebooted, he witnessed the words “Lt. -Col. John By,” repeatedly written all over his screen!

 Other reports within the building include people seeing faces in the mirror next to their own and the mysterious sounds of children laughing and babies crying in the dead of night!
 Unexplained cold spots are often experienced mainly in what was the nursery wing of the house.

-This sanatorium near Kamloops, BC was built in 1907 to house patients suffering from tuberculosis.
-The building was closed briefly in 1958, reopening again a year later with its primary focus on those suffering from mental illness.
-It remained open until 1983 when it eventually closed again.
-If you visited this abandoned building today you’d likely witness any number of paranormal reports.
+This sanatorium near Kamloops, BC, was built in 1907 to house patients suffering from tuberculosis.
+The building was closed briefly in 1958, reopening again a year later with its primary focus on those who have a mental illness.
+It remained open until 1983, when it eventually closed again.
+If you visited this abandoned building today, you’d likely witness any number of paranormal reports.
 Those brave enough to investigate have often witnessed what looks to be the outline of figures standing at the windows.
-People have also claimed to hear the crying of children coming from the eighth floor (once the pediatric wing) and the sighting of floating orbs throughout.
+People have also claimed to hear children’s crying from the eighth floor (once the pediatric wing) and floating orbs throughout.

 Guests and staff alike have reportedly witnessed the slender apparition of a man strolling down the halls, sporting a mustache and carrying a cane.
-He’s believed to be the former architect, Francis Rattenbury.
+He’s believed to be the former architect Francis Rattenbury.
 There is a maid who’s decided to stay beyond death to carry on the job she loved so much during her life.
-The ghost of a young girl is often seen by guests in one particular room.
+Guests often see the ghost of a young girl in one particular room.

 Another story comes from way back in 1960 when a construction worker working on the buildings’ west tower claimed to have seen a black shadow form then begin to swing from the ceiling.
 It’s reported that this could have been the spirit of another worker who had hung himself in the same location a year earlier!